Milwaukee Distracted Driving Accident Attorney

 As previously mentioned, drivers have a legal duty to operate their vehicles in a reasonably safe manner.
 If they engage in activities that distract them, they have breached this duty and may be legally responsible for the injuries caused by an accident.

 Despite the laws that are in place, however, proving that a driver was distracted, and therefore at fault for the crash, can be difficult.
-However, an attorney can conduct a thorough investigation into the circumstances surrounding the collision and collect crucial evidence such as:
+However, a Milwaukee accident attorney can conduct a thorough investigation into the circumstances surrounding the collision and collect crucial evidence such as:

 - Cell phone records to prove that a cell phone was in use at the time of the crash